 What we don’t: Not as sturdy as the top-rated Pursuit.

 The fixed-length Black Diamond Carbon Z above are the lightest trekking poles on this list, but the adjustable aluminum version arguably has wider appeal.
 In fact, for most hikers and backpackers, we think it’s the better option.
 The poles are noticeably sturdier and more durable (we’ve broken one of the carbon models just from sitting on it), which makes them easier to trust and lean into on the trail.
-In addition, we prefer the alloy FLZ for use with an ultralight shelter as the adjustability (around 6 in. for all three sizes) simplifies the setup process, and the thicker material holds better in the wind.
+In addition, we prefer the alloy FLZ for use with an ultralight shelter as the adjustability (around 6 in. for all three sizes) simplifies the setup process, and the heavier material holds better in the wind.

 See the Black Diamond Distance FLZ